 Particle accelerators play a vital role in a multitude of scientific fields such as the field of radiotherapy (RT).
-Novel radiotherapy methods, such as FLASH RT (very high doses in short pulses) and Microbeam RT (spatially fractionated pulses), are based on temporally and spatially structured accelerator-based particle beams with high requirements for the beam properties.
-These requirements cause strong effects caused by the coexistence of many particles in the densely populated pulses, summarized under the term collective effects, for which the knowledge of influence on RT beams is currently incomplete.
+Novel radiotherapy methods, such as FLASH RT (very high doses in short pulses) and Microbeam RT (spatially fractionated pulses), are based on temporally and spatially structured accelerator-based particle beams with high requirements on their properties.
+These requirements cause strong effects caused by the coexistence of many particles in the densely populated pulses, summarized under the term collective effects, for which the knowledge of influence on relativistic particle beams, with properties used in the novel RT methods, is currently incomplete.
 As these can affect the dose distribution on target, an important aspect for radiotherapy, the investigation of collective effects for such beams is of the essence.
-The proposed project aims at improving the required understanding to increase the predictability and enhance control of accelerator-based electron beams for FLASH RT and Microbeam RT.
+The proposed project will improve the understanding to increase the predictability and enhance control of accelerator-based electron beams.
+This will be applied to beams for FLASH RT and Microbeam RT.
 It will furthermore study applicable detection methods and assess possibilities as well as limitations of temporal and spatial pulse shaping and modulation of accelerator-based RT beams with the ultimate goal to generate custom beam shapes and dose distributions on target.

 The proposed research project agrees very well with the core objectives of the Helmholtz program Matter and Technology (MT) with the topic Accelerator Research and Development (ARD) covering the dynamics, detection and control of short-pulsed accelerator beams with custom properties.
 These topics fall precisely in the research activities at the Institute for Beam Physics and Technology (IBPT), home to the KIT electron accelerators.
 The strong ties to the MT topic Detector Technologies and Systems (DTS) with the in-house partner at KIT, the Institute for Data Processing and Electronics (IPE), will be a valuable asset for the project.
-Furthermore, the project aligns perfectly with the new KIT-center Health Technologies, strengthening the important component of accelerator research with respect to radiotherapy.
+Moreover, the project is perfectly in line with the ideas of the recently established KIT-center Health Technologies, strengthening the important component of accelerator research with respect to radiotherapy.